The World’s Best Men’s T-Shirt? Big Claim! We’ve Reviewed 8 Tees That Might Fit the Bill

 Yes, they are from brands we know and trust.
 But we put them through the wringer with our own hands and didn’t make any assumptions about how these shirts perform based on the brands’ reputations.

-Five of the seven tees we look at below are loopwheeled.
+Six of the eight tees we look at below are loopwheeled.
 When looking for a top-tier tee, looking for “loopwheeled” in the description is a great starting point, but it’s not the only factor to consider.
 Instead of reflexively reaching for something loopwheeled, use a broader range of criteria including weight, construction, handfeel, and price.

 Which shirt will be right for you will depend on how you assign value.
 Though there are definitely other great tees to consider, we’re confident that you’ll find your perfect tee among the shirts we’ve covered below.
 Happy hunting.